agnpk/laggy-multiplayer-peer/README.md

 - The addon has only been tested on Linux.
 Other platforms need testing.

 ## Installation
+- Close the Godot editor before installing this add-on!

-- Grab the artifact zip file from GitHub action run in the `main` branch, and extract the `addons/` folder from the zip to the root of your project.
+- Download and open the LaggyMultiplayerPeer zip from the latest release, and extract the `addons/` folder from the zip to the root of your project.

+- To uninstall, just delete the `laggy-multiplayer-peer` folder inside of `res://addons/`.

 ## Development
 - Make sure the repository has been cloned using `git clone --recursive`.
 If it hasn't, initialize and sync submodules by running `git submodule init` and `git submodule update --recursive`.